LeeKLTW/DesignPattern/README.md

 - We make a copy of complicated objects and customize it.(Require copy.deepcopy)
 - To make it more convenient, use it with factory.

+#### Summary
+- To implement a prototype, partially construct an object and store it somewhere
+- Deep copy
+- Customize
+- A factory provides a convenient API for using prototype

 ### Facade pattern